 Subsurface and Surface Obstructions

 Airing on the side of caution and following health and safety procedures is the best policy for excavation and drilling projects.
 Thus, most geophysical survey companies encourage users to notify the local Underground Service Alert (USA) program, in addition to performing a geophysical survey.
-Furthermore, hand-auguring and air-knifing or vacuum extraction methods are also a best-practice method to avoid underground utility line damage.
+Furthermore, hand-auguring and air-knifing or vacuum extraction methods are also best-practice methods to avoid underground utility line damage.
 Although costly, this practice significantly limits damage to underground utilities.

 For more information about geophysical surveying services, please call (888) 930-6604 for a free consultation.